spacetimeengineer/mupy/README.md

 ## FAQ

 ### Why should I install mupy
 If you own a 3D printer or CNC equipment then you would have access to parts which you could manufacture for free.
-The standard library is populated with some useful hardware elements.
+The Standard library is populated with some useful hardware elements.
+For example:
-  - Print toys for your kids.
+  - Print toys for your kids
   - Repair custom equipment on the cheap
-  - Design stuff and build your own libraries
+  - Design your own stuff and build your own libraries
   - Simulate assemblies
   - Integrate with other technologies such as artificial intelligence video-games
   - Develop mupy itself

 ### How many system-codes are available?
-The available system-code permutation set is an incalculable number and is believed to be on the order of order of quintillions of quintillions of quintillions of parts built just by myself however the assembly technology and the ability to cast or map assembly-sets to system-code-sets easily diverges this number to infinity.
+The available system-code permutation set is an incalculable number and is believed to be on the order of order of quintillions of quintillions of quintillions of parts built just by myself.
+However, the assembly technology and the ability to cast or map assembly-sets to system-code-sets easily diverges this number to infinity.
 It really depends on the users themselves.
-My personal two-cents ; don't focus on all the possible assemblies, rather focus on getting the sub-assemblies and parts required to assemble the best system-code-set.
+My personal two-cents; don't focus on all the possible assemblies, rather focus on getting the sub-assemblies and parts required to assemble the best system-code-set.

 ### Is it free?
-Yes! but only the core technology is free, the various family code libraries which should each contain their own license which states the conditions for use.
-In most cases it is free to use but read the license always.
+Yes!
+But only the core technology is free.
+The various family code libraries should each contain their own license which states the conditions for use.
+In most cases it is free, but always read the license always.

 ### Does mupy replace CAD?
 Absolutely not, mupy is it's own thing and solves different problems.
-In some cases it may reduce or replace the hours spent using CAD and in other cases it may increase the time people spend.
+In some cases it may reduce or replace the hours spent using CAD, and in other cases it may increase the time people spend within CAD.
 If used in conjunction, you may get an optimized effect depending on your work.
 CAD simply doesn't provide system-code technology; this much is true.
 And system code technology is exponentially more overpowered.
 If there is an argument against CAD, that would be it.
 CAD however is optimized, mupy is rudimentary.
 Apples and oranges, but I like fruit salad.
-Additionally the simulation environment is far more intuitive and can be automated with scripts if one chooses. traditional CAD doesn't do that.
+Additionally, the simulation environment is far more intuitive and can be automated with scripts if one chooses.
+Traditional CAD doesn't do that.

 ## Contacts: